I’d run for ____. You fill in the blank. Here are a few suggestions: A frosty, cold beer, or maybe a few donuts.

 NYC Pizza Run | NYC

 Pizza is universally loved, but New Yorkers know all about the perfect slice.
 So, the NYC Pizza Run just makes sense.
-For seven years, pizza lovers have run two miles through Manhattan’s Tompkins Square Park.
-But instead of a post-race pie, runners will have to eat three slices (courtesy of Pizza by Certé, who sources local ingredients!) throughout the race, on the fly (New York-style, one might say).
+For eight years, pizza lovers have run two miles through Manhattan’s Tompkins Square Park.
+But instead of a post-race pie, runners will have to eat two slices (courtesy of Pizza by Certé, who sources local ingredients!) throughout the race, on the fly (New York-style, one might say).
 There’s also a free drink at the end, if you can stomach it.

 Krispy Kreme Challenge | Raleigh, NC